No Smoking Signs

 Smoke Free Signs Can Involve E-Cigarette Restrictions

-Today, with the rising popularity of e-cigarettes or vape pens, No Smoking signs both indoor and outdoor can contain the additional statement of "includes e-cigarettes" to prohibit this activity along with smoking.
-Experts do not fully understand the health implications of these modern devices that emit a vapor from an electronic compartment in place of smoke.
-For this reason, many establishments and venues ban the use of these devices along with the smoking of tobacco products.
+As E-Cigarettes have become more popular in recent years, No Smoking signs both indoor and outdoor now features statements such as "includes e-cigarettes" to prohibit this activity along with smoking.
+Although, many experts do not yet fully understand the potential health implications of these electronic devices which emit a vapor in place of smoke, some argue that e-cigarettes may have similar risk to secondhand smoke.
+Accordingly, many establishments and venues ban the use of these devices along with the smoking of tobacco products.
 Check out our selection of No Smoking and smoke free signs today, as we know you will find one suitable for your needs.
 Call us at (888) 931-1793 if you need further information.